Red Beds of Texas and Oklahoma: Fossil record

 In 1877, Edward Drinker Cope was the first paleontologist to study the red beds in search of fossils.
 Cope employed collectors to aid him in his search for bones, including Swiss botanist Jacob Boll.
-After Boll's death in 1880 while collecting, Cope employed a preacher named W.F.
+After Boll's death in 1880 while collecting, Cope employed preacher W.F.
 Cummins to continue the search.
 After Cope, paleontologists such as Ermine Cowles Case and Alfred Romer found rich deposits of Permian-era tetrapods.

 Geraldine Bonebed

-The most prolific fossil site in the red beds is the Geraldine Bonebed within the Wichita Group.
-During the Permian, the bonebed was the site of a freshwater pond, which after a catastrophic event, became the burial site for a variety of terrestrial and marine animals.
+The most prolific fossil site in the red beds is the Geraldine Bonebed within the Nocona Formation of the Wichita Group.
+During the Permian, the bonebed was the site of a freshwater pond.
+After a catastrophic event this became the burial site for a variety of terrestrial and marine animals.
 As a result, the bonebed contains a cross-section of life during the early Permian.
 Plant remains found in the bonebed include Calamites, ferns, and conifers.
 Marine life present in the bonebed include Xenacanthus, ostracods, and lungfish.
 The Geraldine Bonebed is most famous as a prolific source of temnospondyls, synapsids, basal reptiliomorphs and reptiles, including partial and complete skeletons of Archeria, Eryops, Edaphosaurus, Dimetrodon, Bolosaurus, Trimerorhachis, Zatrachys, and Ophiacodon.